We paddled our canoe down the * until we came to the dock at my grandfather's farm.!@#$@!

-"Heard" is the past tense of "hear," while a "herd" is a large group of animals.
+"Exited" is the past tense of "exit," while "excite" is to cause feelings of enthusiasm.

 A "principle" is a basic truth.
 A "principal" is the head of a school or other organization.